Magyaron: Hungarian-Rusyn People's Council

 On November 9, 1918, in Ungvár (now Uzhhorod, Ukraine), the "Hungarian-Rusyn People's Council" was formed by the Magyarons, headed by the canon of the Greek Catholic Eparchy of Munkács, Simeon Sabov (1863–1929).
 The Hungarian-Rusyn People's Council adopted the "Memorandum", which stated that the Hungarian-Rusyn people would join their homeland, Hungary, and advocated for the integrity of its territory.

-The main pro-Hungarian party in Transcarpathia was the Autonomous Agrarian Union (Hungarian: Kárpátaljai Földműves Szövetség), founded in 1924 by Kurtyak Ivan Fedorovich.
+The main pro-Hungarian party in Transcarpathia was the Autonomous Agrarian Union (Hungarian: Kárpátaljai Földműves Szövetség), founded in 1924 by Ivan Fedorovich Kurtyak.
 This party was called "Kurtyakiv", and its followers were called kurtyakivtsi.
 It fought for autonomy and nurtured the Carpathian Ruthenian-Hungarian alliance and relations with Hungary.

 The KFSZ bombarded the government in Prague to give land to the people of Transcarpathia and defended the interests of the Ruthenian and Hungarian peasantry during the land reform.
 The self-determinism of Transcarpathia was also emphasised in the Hungarian press.
-Its leader, who was also the first prime minister of Transcarpathia (Podkarpatská Rus) Bródy András was inprisoned by Czechoslovak authorities in Pankrác.
+Its leader, who was also the first prime minister of Transcarpathia (Podkarpatská Rus) Andry Brody (Bródy András) was imprisoned by the Czechoslovak authorities in Pankrác.
 Brody believed that minority nations could be part of the unified Hungarian nation-body (nemzettest).
 In 1939 Hungary regained some of the territory, after which crowds protested for his release.
-He arrived back in Uzhhorod (originally Ungvár) on the 5th of March, where thousands of Hungarians and Ruthenians ware waiting for his arrival.
+He arrived back in Uzhhorod (originally Ungvár) on the 5th of March, where thousands of Hungarians and Ruthenians were waiting for his arrival.
 They welcomed him with these words: "Welcome to our beautiful Hungary.
 Long live Bródy, long live the Hungarian-Ruthenian brotherhood!"